AnnaFomina1997/ton-dapp-test/README.md

 go to the "smart_contracts" folder npx blueprint run

-For the test, use the TEST NETWORK IN THE MAIN NETWORK YOU WILL BE CHARGED MONEY FOR COMMISSIONS
+For the test, use the TEST NETWORK.
+IN THE MAIN NETWORK YOU WILL BE CHARGED MONEY FOR COMMISSIONS